Grammys fashion: Lizzo, Doja Cat, Styles wow on red carpet

 Cox’s leather dress by Kim Kassas honors the vision of the late fashion editor Andre Leon Talley.
 There was another vibe on her mind: “Egyptian/Cleopatra.”

 Prabal Gurung whipped up a custom sunny yellow look for Kelsea Ballerini with light-as-air back pieces she unfurled on the carpet.
 Amanda Gorman was in a top color of the night: black.
-She twirled her long, sheer overlay worn over a mini-dress on the red carpet.
+Gorman, wearing Prada, twirled her long, sheer overlay worn over a mini-dress on the red carpet.

 Ballerini’s look, Katz said, was “so ethereal and dreamy on the red carpet.”